 India's working age population is projected to grow significantly over the next three decades providing an edge to the Indian economy over the other comparable economies (Economic Survey 2016-17).
 Children of today are the work force of tomorrow.
 For the benefit of this young population it is important to invest in their education, health and a safe environment for growth.
-While there are schemes and programmes focusing on these issues, their delivery is adversely affected due to inadequate fund allocations and shortage of staff.
-In school education, India has achieved significant progress towards increasing school participation; but the quality of education remains a grave concern.
-Our schools lack trained and professionally qualified teachers.
-Standing Committee Report of MHRD, 2015, cites shortage of teachers as one of the reasons for the poor quality of education in India.
+While there are schemes and programmes focusing on these issues, their delivery has been adversely affected due to inadequate fund allocations and shortage of staff.